6baozangnanhai6/DeepDubbing/README.md

 ## 🙏 Acknowledgments

-1.We borrowed a lot of code from Matcha-TTS.
+1. We borrowed a lot of code from Matcha-TTS.
-2.We borrowed a lot of code from CosyVoice.
+2. We borrowed a lot of code from CosyVoice.
-3.We borrowed a lot of code from Qwen3.
+3. We borrowed a lot of code from Qwen3.
-4.We borrowed a lot of code from BigVGAN
+4. We borrowed a lot of code from BigVGAN

 ## Disclaimer